elizyanik/2024-spring-final-project/README.md

 * **Motivation**: Write a paragraph explaining why you are studying this problem and why the reader should care about the insights you gain from it.
 There are many problems to be solved in the world.
 Explain why yours matters!
 * **Contribution**: Explain what the most novel aspects of your methods are.
 Write a paragraph describing your contribution to this problem.
 Ensure that you are making a contribution that has not been made before!
 (Why should we read your report if you are just making a contribution that has already been made?)
 * **Methods**: Explain the methods you are using to study your problem or dataset.
 Include a subsection for each method you employed.
 Explain why you chose each method.
 Write at least a short paragraph for each method used.
 * **Main Results**: Present the main results here.
-Be sure to employ at least four techniques from class (see the grading rubric).
+Be sure to employ at least three techniques from class (see the grading rubric).
 Include a subsection for each main result that include the visualizations of the result and a short paragraph explaining each.
 * **Conclusion**: Summarize your findings and contributions in a paragraph here.

-### Guidance on Novelty
+### Guidance on Novelty and Insight

-There are novel problems and old problems, and novel methods of attacking them and old methods of attacking them.
+There are novel problems and old problems.
+There are also novel methods of attacking problems and old methods of attacking them.
 This means there are four types of contributions.
 Three of them are novel.

 1. We can attack an old problem with an old method.
 This does not constitute a novel contribution, but can be valuable if we explain the solution in a way that is better than others who have applied these methods have done before.
 2. We can attack an old problem with a new method.
 This is a novel contribution.
 We can show why our contribution matters by explaining why we think our new methods will bring new insights into the old problem that many others have studied before.
 3. We can attack a new problem with an old method.
 This is also a novel contribution.
-Sometimes old method can solve new problems that have emerged since the method was originally developed.
-These discoveries are quite exciting since they show us how existing tools can solve emergent problems!
+Sometimes an old method can solve new problems that have emerged since the method was originally developed.
+These discoveries are quite exciting since they show us how existing tools can solve emergent problems.
 4. We can also attack new problems with new methods.
 This is where cutting edge research is performed.
 There is a wealth of novelty to be found in this region of the problem-solution space!

+Project notebooks shall make at least one novel insight.
 Any type 2, 3, or 4 insight is a novel one.

+In a professional setting, a novel contribution can be pragmatically thought of as one which someone would hire you on the job to perform.
+In an informal setting, a novel contribution is one that someone else equally knowledgeable about your field would be interested in discussing with you (and perhaps might even find interesting enough to pay for your meal or drink)!

 ### Technical Depth

-### Insight
+Deliverables shall be of graduate level technical depth.
+Indicators of graduate level technical depth include the following.

+* Multiple sources shall be surveyed and cited.
+If others have worked on your problem before, be sure to cite a few examples.
+* The source of the data used shall be cited.
+* The data shall be analyzed with multiple methods.
+Benefits, challenges, tradeoffs, and limitations of each method shall be discussed.
+For example, if you use correlation analysis, be sure to discuss the limitations of what can be concluded therefrom.
+* The analyses performed shall show consideration to practical issues, such as noise in the data, considerations for the limitations of correlation, considerations for visualizing high dimensionality, etc.
+* You do not need to solve your unsolved problem (the assignment deadline is far too short for that!) but all notebooks shall present novel ways of thinking about the problems selected.

 ### Software

+The software used shall follow the principals of software hygiene discussed in class.
+All lengthy functions (> 20 lines) shall be written in reusable modules and imported into the notebook deliverable.
+The software written shall run outside your local environment (e.g., in codespaces) with no trouble.
+This means functions for loading the data or downloading it off the internet must be written in a reusable manner which does not reference local paths.

 ### Technical Communication